averello/Ents/README.md

 ## License

-Extensions is available under the MIT license.
+Ents is available under the MIT license.
 See the LICENSE file for more info.